nicolas-van/multirun/README.md

 A very simple Unix utility in C to run multiple commands concurrently.
 It is mostly aimed as a much lighter alternative to supervisord to run multiple servers in the same Docker container.

-Usage: multirun "command1" "command2" ...
+Usage: `multirun "command1" "command2" ...`

+You can also add the `-v` option to get a full log of the processes it starts and kill.

 A few comments about its behavior: